Why is my baby so low in my pelvis?

 If they’re transverse, laying across your abdomen, you’ll likely feel more kicks on the right or left side, depending on which way they’re facing.
 You’ll also feel movements besides kicks — you may feel pressure from the baby’s head or back pressed against your belly.

-Why do I feel my baby move in my pelvic area?
+Why do I only feel my baby move in my lower abdomen?